On A Scale From 1 to 5: Quantifying Hallucination in Faithfulness Evaluation

-It is interesting that the above observation is not reflected in the overall residual plot in Figure \ref{fig:scored_all} as the scores got smoothed out by half of the tasks with good performance.
-However, it should be noted that although the models' strictness and leniency are consistent across different tasks, in reality, it would be difficult to integrate them into the production pipeline due to the unpredictability brought by their scoring bias.
+It is interesting that the above observation is not reflected in the overall residual plot in Figure \ref{fig:scored_all}, as the scores were smoothed out by half of the tasks with good performance.
+However, it should be noted that although the models' strictness and leniency are consistent across different tasks, in reality, it would be difficult to integrate them into the production pipeline due to the unpredictability brought about by their scoring bias.

-Unlike LLMs, HHEM models do not experience significant performance degradation from full length to sentence-level hypothesis.
+Unlike LLMs, HHEM models do not experience significant performance degradation from full-length to sentence-level hypothesis.
 This is likely because the base Deberta model was originally trained for NLI, which uses a slightly fuzzy definition for "textual entailment" that a premise entails a hypothesis given a very probable inference can be made from the premise \citep{dagan2005pascal}.
 Thus, a piece of a sentence from the hypothesis would receive a higher score during the prediction as long as the encoded information can be inferred from the source.
-It should be noted that HHEM models are naturally prone to input token size, evaluating on sentence level could improve efficiency by inducing fewer segments on the reference.
+It should be noted that HHEM models are naturally prone to input token size, and evaluating on sentence level could improve efficiency by inducing fewer segments on the reference.

 HHEM models are also less sensitive toward extrinsic hallucinations as compared to intrinsic hallucinations.
-Fine-tuning on extrinsic synthetic JSON data alone helped HHEM-extrinsic model gain better performance on almost all tasks.
-However, during fine-tuning, we noticed that it was rather easy to over-tune the HHEM model and made it less tolerate to any type of creative contents.
+Fine-tuning on extrinsic synthetic JSON data alone helped the HHEM-extrinsic model to achieve better performance on almost all tasks.
+However, during fine-tuning, we noticed that it was rather easy to over-tune the HHEM model and made it less tolerant to any type of creative content.
 We first tried tuning with 400 each gold and hallucination examples for 5 epochs, which resulted in overly strict scores.
 By reducing the number of epochs to 3, we were able to achieve the performance as shown in Figure \ref{fig:scored_result1}.
-We believe if the model is trained on more diverse synthetic examples with a carefully crafted dataset, the results would be more stable than what we have shown here.
+We believe that if the model is trained on more diverse synthetic examples with a carefully crafted dataset, the results would be more stable than what we have shown here.